zowe/docs-site/docs/getting-started/zowe-architecture.md

 ![Zowe Architecture Diagram in Kubernetes](../images/common/zowe-architecture-k8s.png)

 The components on z/OS run under the Zowe started task `ZWESVSTC`, which has its own user ID `ZWESVUSR` and includes a number of servers each with their own address space.
 The `ZWESVSTC` started task has a `STDOUT` file that includes log and trace information for its servers.
-Sever error messages write to `STDERR`.
+Server error messages write to `STDERR`.
 For problem determination, see [Troubleshooting](../troubleshoot/troubleshooting.md).

 When deploying other server components into container orchestration software like Kubernetes, Zowe follows standard Kubernetes practices.
 The cluster can be monitored and managed with common Kubernetes administration methods.

 - All Zowe workloads run on a dedicated namespace (`zowe` by default) to distinguish from other workloads in same Kubernetes cluster.
 - Zowe has its own `ServiceAccount` to help with managing permissions.
-- Server components uses similar `instance.env` or `zowe.yaml` on z/OS, which are stored in `ConfigMap` and `Secret`, to configure and start.
+- Server components use similar `instance.env` or `zowe.yaml` on z/OS, which are stored in `ConfigMap` and `Secret`, to configure and start.
-- Server components can be configured using the same certificates used on z/OS components.
+- Server components can be configured by using the same certificates used on z/OS components.
 - Zowe claims its own `Persistent Volume` to share files across components.
-- Each server components run in separated containers.
+- Each server component runs in separated containers.
 - Components may register themselves to Discovery with their own `Pod` name within the cluster.
 - Zowe workloads use the `zowe-launch-scripts` `initContainers` step to prepare required runtime directories.
 - Only necessary components ports are exposed outside of Kubernetes with `Service`.